XRPLF/xrpl-dev-portal/content/reference-data-api.md

 A Validation Object represents one vote from a validator to mark a ledger version as validated.
 (A ledger is only validated by the consensus process if a quorum of trusted validators votes for the same exact ledger version.)

-**Note:** The Data API retain only about 6 months of validation vote data.
+**Note:** The Data API keeps only about 6 months of validation vote data.

 A Validation Object has the following fields: